Temi2025/DSA--Capstone-Project/README.md

   - Added new calculated columns

+### Exploratory Data Analysis
+EDA involved the exploring of the Data to answer some questions about the Data such as
+   1. What is the average discount percentage by product category?
+   2. How many products are listed under each category?
+   3. What is the total number of reviews per category?
+   4. Which products have the highest average ratings?
+   5. What is the average actual price vs the discounted price by category?

 ### Recommendation
   - 3 product category has over 400 to 500 product which are computer & Accessories, Electronics and Home & Kitchen applicances.
     These product category enjoyed highest records of discount ranging from 50% and more.
   - Average Rating from range of (1-5) has been 4.8, which means the customers satisfaction is met.
   - Office product , Toys & game has 0% and 12% respectively on discounted percentage because we sell at actual price of purchase without profit margin

 ### Conclusion
 -Office product and Toys are not generating profit,